 Both of these subjects are based heavily on Literacy, so to support this we work closely with extended learning.
 Using group work, peer/self/teacher assessments, clear scaffolding and coursework clinics to contribute towards the passionate environments we seek within our classrooms – encouraging all to achieve.

-Dance is studied at A-Level, GCSE and by our students at Key Stage 3 on a rotation within the Physical Education department.
-GCSE Dance is extremely popular at HRS developing student’s creative awareness and self-confidence in performing.
+Dance is studied at A-Level and GCSE and is extremely popular at HRS developing student’s creative awareness and self-confidence in performing.

 The aim of our Dance programme is to give students the opportunity to develop their creative flair and allow the students to develop their choreographic skills, dance styles, performance, knowledge and appreciation.
 To enhance student’s choreographic skills we hold an annual choreographic competition with categories taken from subjects across the school curriculum.
 This enables students to learn and work both independently and in groups within a social atmosphere which increases self-confidence.